 What has to be Proven

-To be guilty of selling marijuana, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be guilty of selling marijuana in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 It is unlawful for any person to sell marijuana; therefore, the State would have to present evidence showing that you were selling marijuana.

 Penalty for Selling Marijuana in Georgia

 The penalty for being charged with selling less than 10 pounds of marijuana is a prison term between one and ten years.
 O.C.G.A. §16-13-30(j)(2).
 The crime will also be classified as a felony.
 Anything over ten pounds is considered the crime of Trafficking Marijuana.

 Selling marijuana within 1,000 feet of school grounds, a park, housing project, or in a drug-free zone has it is own consequences.
 In any of those situations, the penalty will be a felony punishable by up to twenty years in prison and/or a fine up to $20,000 for the first offense.
 For a second or subsequent offense, the penalty increases to a minimum of five years in prison but no more than forty years and/or a fine up to $40,000.

 Alternatively, Georgia allows for conditional releases or diversion programs for people facing their first criminal prosecution.
 A conditional release is a program similar to probation where you have conditions set by a judge that you must satisfy for the charges to be dropped.
 Judges are more likely to order a conditional release it is the first drug offense for the accused, and it is a relatively minor case.
 The conditions could include requiring the accused to undergo a comprehensive rehabilitation program or medical treatment.